Updated: May 8, 2025

 The disadvantages of moving to Singapore include:

-- An expensive country with a high cost of living, about 38 percent higher than some areas in the USA
+- An expensive country with a high cost of living

 - Housing, particularly in prime areas, is expensive and space is limited